7 min read read

 Handling Large Files Efficiently

-For very large JSON files where memory is a concern:
+For very large JSON files where memory consumption becomes critical:

 import json